emiapwil/alto-draft/src/design.md

 - Network Operating Systems
 <!-- [[[ -->

-    With the progress on opening up the network in recent years, especially with the development of SDN, the networking system itself has become an important source of network information.
+    With the progress in opening up the network in recent years, especially with the development of SDN, the networking system itself has become an important source of network information.
 Using "northbound" APIs provided by SDN controllers, one can get both the configurations and the accurate running